 In this May 2012 Superior Court suit in Boston, these three insurers filed a verified complaint seeking an emergency temporary restraining order and preliminary injunction against Mr. Carey and Carey & Company, P.C. transferring any assets and the recovery of $219,351.34 that supposedly remained in an escrow account the insurers had entrusted to Mr. Carey and his company for a claim..

 In 2008, Mr. Carey had agreed to act as an escrow administrator for several insurers to pay litigation expenses involved in a suit in New Orleans with multiple insurers.
 The funds had been paid in escrow for Mr. Carey to monitor the account, to remit payments to experts and other fees, to audit invoices submitted for payments to ensure the reasonableness of the expenses, and to provide an accounting of the funds.

 In March 2012, Mr. Carey’s companies informed the insurers that they were withdrawing as manager of the escrow account they advised.
 As a result, they would forward an accounting of the remaining balance in the account which was represented by Mr. Carey to total $219,351.34.

-After repeated promises and the delivery of a check drawn on Mr. Carey company’s account for $219,351.34, which was returned due to insufficient funds, a partial payment of $21,935.00 and the issuance of the defendants at one point sent a The claim was that at least $197,416.34 the funds in the escrow account alleging that the funds were negligently administered and improperly converted.
+After repeated promises and the delivery of a check drawn on Mr. Carey company’s account for $219,351.34, which was returned due to insufficient funds, a partial payment of $21,935.00, insurers claimed that at least $197,416.34 of the funds in the escrow account were negligently administered and improperly converted.